This set of Casting Interview Questions and Answers for freshers focuses on “Testing of Molding Sand”.

 d) Conduction heating

-Explanation: In moisture content test, the prepared sand is taken in a pan, about 20 to 50 grams, and then heated using infrared heating.
+Explanation: In a moisture content test, the prepared sand is taken in a pan, about 20 to 50 grams, and then heated using infrared heating.

-6. In moisture content test, for how long should the sand in infrared heating bulb be heated?
+6. In a moisture content test, for how long should the sand in infrared heating bulb be heated?

 a) 1 – 2 minutes